PL/SQL Cursor

 [ RETURN return_specification ]

-- First you declare the name of cursor cursor_name after the keyword CURSOR.
-The name of cursor can have up to 30 characters in length and follows the rules of identifiers in PL/SQL.
-It is important to note that cursor’s name is not a variable so you cannot use it as a variable such as assign it to other cursor or use it in an expression.
+• First, you declare the name of the cursor cursor_nameafter the CURSOR keyword.
+The name of the cursor can have up to 30 characters in length and follows the naming rules of identifiers in PL/SQL.
+It is important to note that cursor’s name is not a variable so you cannot use it as a variable such as assigning it to other cursor or using it in an expression.
+The parameter1, parameter2… are optional elements in the cursor declaration.
+These parameters allow you to pass arguments into the cursor.
+The RETURN return_specification is also an optional part.

-- Next you specify the valid SQL statement which returns a result set where the cursor points to.
+• Second, you specify a valid SQL statement that returns a result set where the cursor points to.

-- Finally you can indicate a list of columns you want to update after the FOR UPDATE OF.
+• Third, you can indicate a list of columns that you want to update after the FOR UPDATE OF.
 This part is optional so you can omit it in the CURSOR declaration.

 Here is an example of declaring a cursor: